VandyVRC/dimli/README.md

        "../MyImageFiles/"
        "http://hosted.image.repository.edu/images/" */

-    define('IMAGE_DIR', '<filepathOfYourImageDirectory>');
+    define('IMAGE_DIR', '{filepathOfYourImageDirectory}');

     /*
     DEFINE ENCRYPTION SALT
     ----------------------
-    Define a salt parameter to pass into the crypt function
+    Define a salt parameter to pass into the crypt function */
-    Example: "gobly76gook13" */

-    define('SALT', '<saltStringOfYourChoice>');
+    define('SALT', '19ReXiNSuLaRuM23');

     /*
     OTHER CONSTANTS
     ---------------
+    */
     define('DIR', dirname(__DIR__).'/');

-3) Replace each of the sections in the above code that are wrapped in "<" and ">" with the appropriate values for your server environment.
+3) Replace each of the sections in the above code that are wrapped in `{` and `}` with the appropriate values for your server environment.

-4) Save and allow _php/_config/constants.inc.php to remain at its current directory location.
+4) Save and allow `_php/_config/constants.inc.php` to remain at this directory location.
 It will be required by several files in the application at large.

 #### Prepare Image Directory